henryhxu/CSCI3150/README.md

 \*: To encourage tutorial participation, quiz or simple programming task will be conducted at the tutorials randomly.
 We will randomly pick 5 tutorials and perform this at the end of the tutorial.
 Each quiz/programming task is worth one mark.
 There will also be a midterm written quiz worth 5 marks; the date will be announced in a later time.

-Projects details will be announced in a later time.
-It involves programming.

 ## Schedules
 Click on the topic to access the slides, and on the date to view the recording.